Matthias1590/InputValidation/README.md

 import inputvalidation as iv
 ```

-After you imported the inputvalidation module you're ready to go.
+After you imported the inputvalidation module you're ready to use validators in your python program.

 ```python
 # Simple int validator